Tinch334/cuatroenlinea/README.md

 Now that everything is ready we can run the project to do this we execute:
 > ``ddev start``

-Doing so will give you a URL, if you followed all the steps it should be ``https://cuatroenlinea-master.ddev.site``
+Doing so will give you a URL, if you followed all the steps it should be: ``https://cuatroenlinea-master.ddev.site``

 ### Encryption key
 When you go to that link you will se a message like this:
 ![Encryption key problem](https://cdn.discordapp.com/attachments/982774069663531021/982774389672124477/Screenshot_key_missing.png)

  On the page below that message you will see a button to generate the necessary encryption key, press it.

 ### Page works